zeeshanhyder/angular-tag-cloud/README.md

 # angular-tag-cloud
-Create simple and clean tag clouds in angular with this library(No need for jQuery!).
-This library is angular port of [Lucaong's jQCloud](https://github.com/lucaong/jQCloud) library.
+Create simple and clean tag clouds in angular with this library.
+This library is jQuery-less, for-angular port of [Lucaong's jQCloud](https://github.com/lucaong/jQCloud) library.

 ## Installation